We all know that Craigslist is a great way to get rid of unwanted items.

 Since Craigslist shows anonymous email addresses on the posts, there will always be people that can write software that will automatically scan and respond to those exposed email addresses.

-Most spam and scams will go to your spam folder because they will be porn related with links, but I recently received a handful of spam responses that seem like legitimate responses to my ads.
+Most Nigerian spam and scams or other online scams will go to your spam folder because they will be porn related with links, but I recently received a handful of spam responses that seem like legitimate responses to my ads.

 If you receive an email that looks like the email to the left, it is not a legitimate buyer.